 Damon R. Leichty, a partner in the Litigation Department of Barnes & Thornburg, has represented clients in commercial and product litigation in more than 25 federal and state jurisdictions across the United States.
 With broad experience in all manner of legal proceedings, he regularly counsels manufacturers on product liability, litigation avoidance, non-competition and other contracts, public relations, marketing, warranties, and various strategies to manage business risk and to develop and defend good products.
 Mr. Leichty's engagements, both regional and national, have spanned publicly traded Fortune 500/Global 500 companies to private businesses, and clients in the United States, Great Britain, the Netherlands, and Germany.

-Mr. Leichty received his A.B. summa cum laude from Wabash College and later his M.Litt. from King's College, University of Aberdeen, Scotland, studying Medieval Scottish literature and law and serving as a Rotary Foundation Ambassadorial Scholar.
+Mr. Leichty received his A.B., summa cum laude, from Wabash College and later his M.Litt. from University of Aberdeen, Scotland, studying Medieval Scottish literature and law and serving as a Rotary Foundation Ambassadorial Scholar.

-Mr. Leichty currently serves as a director on the boards of the Boys and Girls Club and South Bend Civic Theatre.
-He served for nine years as a trustee of the Northern Indiana Center for History.
+Mr. Leichty currently serves as a director on the boards of the Boys and Girls Club and Family Children Center.
+He served for nine years as a trustee of the Northern Indiana Center for History as well as a term as director for the South Bend Civic Theatre.
 He is president of the Ronald A. Leichty Scholarship Foundation, Inc. and vice-president of the St. Joseph Valley Association of Wabash Men.
 Mr. Leichty has been inducted into the Order of the Barristers and as a fellow of the Indiana Bar Foundation.
 His professional memberships include the Robert A. Grant Inn of Court, an association of trial attorneys dedicated to fostering civility, skill, and ethics in litigation practice.

 Mr. Leichty is a proud husband and father of two children.